-One hundred grams of pure maple syrup actually contains 106% of the recommended daily dose of riboflavin and 138% of the DD of manganese.
+Approximately 100 grams of pure maple syrup actually contains more than 100 percent of the recommended daily allowance (RDA) of riboflavin and 138 percent of the RDA of manganese.
 It also contains a fair amount of calcium and zinc.
 Plus, maple syrup has been shown to have multiple antioxidants.
 Of all the sugars, it may be the one with the highest nutritional value.

 For decades, controversy has swirled around artificial sweeteners.
-At one point there was a scare that they may lead to cancer.
+At one point, there was a scare that they might lead to cancer.
 Although no conclusive evidence has been shown that artificial sugar substitutes cause cancer in humans, animal research has shown a potential link.
 Plus, as portion sizes and consumption continue to grow, the risks might be real.

 Which Artificial Sweeteners Are Dangerous?